 Hunters cannot take access to land for granted.
 Take the time to get to know the owners of the land you hunt on and thank them.
 If you want to hang a camera, ask.
 If you want to hang a tree stand, ask.
 Carry in and carry out.
 Don’t block private roads or bar ways.
 New Hampshire hunters are blessed with an abundance of access to private land so we need to be good stewards of this privilege.

-Bear and deer harvests have been strong in recent years, and the 2019 spring turkey harvest set a record, which was exceeded by the 2020 spring season.
+Bear and deer harvests have been strong in recent years, and the 2019 spring turkey harvest set a record, with the 2021 spring harvest right behind it.
+The 2021 deer season resulted in the highest adult buck harvest on record going back to 1922.
 Check out the Wildlife Harvest Summary to learn more at www.wildlife.state.nh.us/hunting/harvest-summary.html.

-We are still monitoring for Chronic Wasting Disease.
-Each year we test over 300 deer for CWD and fortunately 2020 data also showed that New Hampshire continues to remain free of the disease, which is devastating to deer.
+We are continuing to monitor for Chronic Wasting Disease.
+Fortunately New Hampshire remains free of this disease, which is devastating to deer.
 Please help keep CWD from entering the state by not using natural urine-based deer lures.
-These have the potential to spread the infection, since the lures do not undergo any quality control or treatment that might inactivate or kill disease-causing agents.
-If you harvest a deer in a state with CWD you must be sure to follow New Hampshire's carcass restrictions, www.wildlife.state.nh.us/wildlife/cwd/index.html.
+These have the potential to spread the infection.
+If you harvest a deer in a state that has CWD, you must be sure to follow New Hampshire’s carcass restrictions, available at www.wildlife.state.nh.us/wildlife/cwd/index.html.